OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-multi-level-nested-accordion/README.md

 # 🐞 CSS Challenge:  Multi-level Nested Accordion

-This challenge involves creating a multi-level nested accordion menu using CSS.
-We'll focus on a clean, modern design using only CSS (no JavaScript).
-This example utilizes CSS variables for easier customization.
+This challenge involves creating a multi-level nested accordion using CSS.
+The accordion will allow users to expand and collapse sections, with subsections nested within each section.
+We'll be using pure CSS3 for styling, avoiding JavaScript for the dynamic behavior.

 **Description of the Styling:**

-The accordion will feature a hierarchical structure.
-Each accordion item will have a title that, when clicked, reveals its content.
-Nested accordions will be indented to clearly show the hierarchy.
-We aim for a visually appealing and user-friendly experience with smooth transitions.
-The styling will be clean and minimal, emphasizing functionality.
+The accordion will have a clean and modern look.
+Each section and subsection will be clearly delineated using borders, padding, and background colors.
+The section titles will be visually distinct, perhaps using a bolder font weight or a different color.
+The animation of expanding and collapsing will be smooth and unobtrusive.
+We'll aim for a design that's accessible and works well on different screen sizes.

 **Full Code:**